The surprising connection between dementia and bipolar disorder

 Jessica White

-Jessica White describes herself as a "very private person," which is why she uses a pseudonym.
-Jessica holds a MA in feminist literature, and an MBA.
-For a long time she wrote a successful personal mental health blog on Blogger, and yes, she used a pseudonym.
+Jessica White, the author of "The surprising connection between dementia and bipolar disorder," describes herself as a "very private person," which is why she uses a pseudonym.
+Jessica holds a MA in feminist literature and an MBA.
+For a long time, she wrote a successful personal mental health blog on Blogger, and yes, she used a pseudonym.
 Jessica also established and managed a successful e-commerce store for over ten years before selling it.